Marijuana & THC Defense

 The U.S. and Texas Constitutions also protect your right to not answer any questions about marijuana or contraband the officer may accuse you of possessing.
 But, the officer is not required to inform you of that right until after you are arrested, even though you have that right before you are arrested also.
 Remember to not say anything about your case until you consult with a drug possession attorney.
 If you tell the officer politely, but firmly, that you are going to talk to an attorney first, that officer must quit asking you questions designed to get a confession.

-Your next step should be to contact a drug possession attorney as soon as possible to fight your case.
+Your first step should be to contact a drug possession attorney as soon as possible to fight your case.
 Shannon Flanigan has dealt with marijuana & drug possession cases for over 20 years.
 He represents good people charged with this offense all over the Brazos Valley, including Bryan, TX; and College Station, TX.
 Our goal is always to get the case dismissed, keep it off your record, and keep your driver's license from being suspended.

 We do that by first obtaining from the prosecutor all the offense reports and video from your arrest.
 We will then analyze it, looking for officer mistakes that violated your Constitutional rights and for evidence that could exonerate you.
 That information will be used in your defense before the Court to get you a dismissal or the best deal possible.
 Remember, no lawyer may guarantee a dismissal of your case, but we will do our best to try.
-If the prosecutor doesn't dismiss the case, we have the experience that is necessary to take it to the next level - a jury trial.
+If the prosecutor doesn't dismiss the case, our drug possession attorneys have the experience that is necessary to take it to the next level - a jury trial.